eraybasar/pesdk-docs/_guides/ios/v10/customization/interface.md

 ## Appearance proxies

 The theming itself makes heavy use of `UIAppearance` proxies.
 The defined colors are applied to most UI elements via `UIAppearance` proxies during the initialization of a `CameraViewController` or a `PhotoEditViewController`.
 If you need to use `UIAppearance` proxies yourself you need to issue your calls after the initialization of a `CameraViewController` or a `PhotoEditViewController` in order to override the properties set by the theming.
+You can also issue your appearance proxy calls in the `appearanceProxyConfigurationClosure` which will be run at the right moment and is part of the `Configuration`.

 ## Configuration precedence